shiveshchowdary/FashionMNIST_Submission/README.md

 # Data Organization

-Before running the code, make sure to organize your data in the following structure and place it in the `Data` folder:
+Before running the code, make sure to download the data from the below link and place it in the `Data` folder:

 data - https://drive.google.com/drive/folders/1loTGJ2XxOBBh4R8nGSha1FeQMs2QTzkJ?usp=sharing